The best plants for rooftop gardens: Make your green roof thrive

 Summary

-Native Australian plants, succulents, Mediterranean herbs, and ornamental grasses are all great choices.
+Native Australian plants, succulents, Mediterranean species, and ornamental grasses are all great choices.

-These plants are tough, more sustainable with water usage, and perfect for the harsh conditions encountered on rooftops.
+These plants are tough, more sustainable with water usage, and perfect for the harsh conditions found on rooftops.

-Rooftop gardens in Australia face unique conditions, including high exposure to sun, wind, drought, and low temperatures.
+Rooftop gardens in Australia face unique conditions.
+This includes high exposure to the sun, wind, drought, and low temperatures

 Selecting resilient, low-maintenance plants is key.
 Here are some of the best plants for rooftop gardens in Australia: